wi-fighters/54-svg-checkmark-peteco83/README.md

 7. In the `Layers` panel (left sidebar) notice the `vector layer` that was created when you used the `Pen tool`.
 Double click the text to rename it `check-mark`.

 8. With your `check-mark` layer is still selected in the `Layers` panel, take a look at the `Export` panel in the right sidebar.
 Make sure `SVG` is selected, then click the `...` button and check the box labelled `Include "id" Attribute`.
 Click `Export check-mark` and save your file in the `src` directory in this repo.

+9. Open your new svg file in VS Code and try to guess what each part of the code is doing.
+(The least obvious parts are `viewBox` and `xmlns`.
+If you're curious you can look them up, but otherwise **just trust that they're important and leave them alone**).

+10. Copy the svg element from your source file into the `index.html` file provided.
+There are many ways to include SVG files in a project.
+This copy/paste method is known as "inline svg", meaning we can edit the svg code just like regular HTML (e.g. add classes etc.) and apply CSS to it.
+With "inline svg", we are no longer dependent on the source file, but it's nice to keep for reference (in case something goes wrong) and for reuse in other projects.